kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 To make things interesting, we're also going to add two constraints:

-1. TDD: The code kata must be test-driven
+Constraint #1 is Test Driven Development.
+The code kata must be test-driven

-2. Functional programming, which means:
+Constraint #2 is Functional programming.
+Which means:
 	- No mutation
 	- Only pure functions
 	- The "var" keyword is not allowed!

 The goal for this first code kata is to practice Test Driven Development and functional programming skills, so the final code can be as simple as possible, as long as it respect the constraints.

 I've given you a starter project that has a stub for the tick function, which currently does nothing.
-Your challenge is to extend this and add the rest of the rules of the Game of Life, using TDD, and use functional programming.
+Your challenge is to extend this and add the rest of the rules of the Game of Life, using TDD and Functional Programming.
 Now, I'd like you to pause the video and try and implement this code kata on your own.

 So - pause the video and put your skills to the test - and good luck.